torrejonv/teranode/docs/stores/utxo.md

 This is widely used by all services, given it is a comprehensive set of data going well beyond the extended Tx data set.

+To know more about the UTXO data model, please read more [here](../topics/datamodel/utxo_data_model.md).

 ## 4. Use Cases

 ### 4.1.
 Asset Server: